-On the other hand, the anthropomorphic feelings raised by brain-inspired AI may cause a misplaced trust in its capabilities as well as hypes about its application, because of the background view of the brain as a paradigm of efficiency and effectiveness combined with inadequate recognition of and communication about the limited capacity of braininspired AI to emulate the brain.
+On the other hand, the anthropomorphic feelings raised by brain-inspired AI may cause a misplaced trust in its capabilities as well as hype about its application, because of the background view of the brain as a paradigm of efficiency and effectiveness combined with inadequate recognition of and communication about the limited capacity of brain-inspired AI to emulate the brain.
 Furthermore, brain-inspired AI might be perceived as so close to human identity so as to have a bewildering impact on ingrained beliefs about the relationships between humans and machines.
 For instance, brain-inspired AI may be perceived as further evidence that human exceptionalism is illusory.
 This risk might again create either disproportionate expectations or fears about brain-inspired AI.

-At the societal level, because of its potentially great energy efficiency and an impressive ability to handle vast amounts of data (Mehonic & Kenyon, 2022), brain-inspired AI has the potential for leading to new as well as to cheaper systems and commercial products, which may eventually result in more democratic and participative processes.
+At the societal level, because of its potentially great energy efficiency and an impressive ability to handle vast amounts of data (Mehonic and Kenyon 2022), brain-inspired AI has the potential for leading to new as well as to cheaper systems and commercial products, which may eventually result in more democratic and participative processes.
 For instance, brain-inspired AI may lead to new clinical tools accessible to an increased number of stakeholders because of reduced costs compared to analogous traditional AI solutions.
-Yet the level of scientific knowledge and the kind of technology necessary to develop brain-inspired AI are so advanced compared to the technology available today that they raise the risk of increased concentration of power in a few hands.
+Yet the level of scientific knowledge and the kind of technology necessary to develop brain-inspired AI are so advanced compared to the technology available today that they raise the risk of increased concentration of power in a few hands, especially in the hands of tech companies and investors, analogously to what is happening with Large Language Models (LLM).
 The development of brain-inspired AI requires significant resources of different kinds, including economic and human resources.
-Adequate financial investments, both private and public, are necessary, and not all countries can afford such expenses, and some prefer to privilege other lines of research (Mehonic & Kenyon, 2022).
+Adequate financial investments, both private and public, are necessary, and not all countries can afford such expenses, and some prefer to privilege other lines of research (Mehonic and Kenyon 2022).
 Furthermore, brain-inspired AI is cross-, multi-, and interdisciplinary, and it requires the collaboration of researchers from different fields.
 Not all public research institutions have the possibility to set up the necessary collaborative groups, and it is possible that only economically strong private companies can afford the related costs.
 Similarly, the potentially new application domains of brain-inspired AI or its improved performance in existing domains may amplify the uneven distribution of power between the rich and the poor that comes with powerful technology in general.
+For example, brain-inspired AI applications, especially when resulting from the work of private companies, may be subject to economic access gatekeeping, emphasizing issues of equity and justice concerning the possibility of taking advantage of the most recent technology.
+This unequal access may affect both private users at the domestic level and entire countries at the international level, exacerbating differences in a number of opportunities, including education, employment, scientific research, academic careers, and further technological advances.
+These risks are not exclusive to brain-inspired AI (as illustrated by the difference between free and paid versions of ChatGPT, which already raises the issue of equal access), but it is likely that brain-inspired AI will further emphasize them.

-This analysis of the practical ethical issues arising from brain-inspired AI with reference to four main levels can be illustrated through the consideration of two possible fields of application that are benefitting from brain-inspired advancements: natural language processing and continual learning/context understanding.
+This analysis of the practical ethical issues arising from brain-inspired AI can now be illustrated by considering two possible fields of application that are benefitting from brain-inspired advancements: natural language processing and continual learning/context understanding.

-Natural language processing
+3.1.1 Natural language processing